antonpaquin/Tensorflow-Lambda-Layer/README.md

 ## How do I use it?
 First, download latest release from [here](https://github.com/antonpaquin/Tensorflow-Lambda-Layer/releases)

+### Easy way
+In the AWS lambda management console, create a new function you want to use Tensorflow in, or pick an existing function.

+Click
+- layers
+  - add layer
+    - provide a layer version ARN

+You can use the ARN I've published: **arn:aws:lambda:us-east-1:347034527139:layer:Tensorflow:3**

+### Manual way
 From your AWS console, go to
 - lambda management console
   - layers